 To optimize your checkout page for maximized conversion rates, pay attention to these;

 Mark the questions as mandatory or optional clearly,

 Present input examples to each field,

-Have auto-fill feature when a user enters a zip code,
+Have an auto-fill feature when a user enters a zip code,

 Ask for following social media accounts,